hightail/wilson-api/concepts/components/components.md

   }]
 });
 ```
 Wilson supports an extended set of options for state machines.
-Specifically the timeouts array mentioned in the
+Specifically the **timeouts** array shown in the
 example above.
 The **timeouts** options allows for an array of time-based state transitions that are automatically
-controlled by the state machine itself.
+controlled by the stateMachine object itself.

-Example state machine definition:
+Example stateMachine definition:
 ```js
 controller.setState({
   initial: 'Loading',